mpeck99/WAS-Blog/src/blog/accessibilty-images-and-alt-text.md

 Decorative images are images that do not convey important content, when these are used included an empty `alt=""` on the image and screen readers will ignore it.

 <div class="callout">
-    <p><strong>Note:</strong> Be sure to include the `alt` tag even if its empty.
+    <p><strong>Note:</strong> Be sure to include the <code>alt=""</code> tag even if its empty.
 If you do not include it then the screen reader will read the images title rather than ignoring it completely.
 </div>

 ## Image maps